Respected Historical Figures Who Were Actually Terrible People

 FDR created American concentration camps

-Franklin Delano Roosevelt regularly makes lists of greatest US presidents.
+Franklin Delano Roosevelt regularly makes lists of greatest U.S. presidents.
 He was elected an unprecedented four times (which is now illegal), established Social Security, beat the Nazis, and (our personal favorite) ended Prohibition.
 And he did most of it from a wheelchair.
-However, some of FDR's decisions were less reasonable politics and more ... racist, anti-Semitic, and cruel.
+However, some of FDR's decisions were less reasonable politics and more ... racist, antisemitic, and cruel.

 The most debated decision FDR ever made, however, was to lock up roughly 120,000 Japanese Americans during World War II.
-Star Trek's George Takei, and his family, were interned for four years because, as he explained to Democracy Now, "We simply happened to look like the people that bombed Pearl Harbor."
+"Star Trek" star George Takei and his family were interned for four years because, as he explained to Democracy Now, "We simply happened to look like the people that bombed Pearl Harbor."

-Henry Ford was an anti-Semite who inspired Hitler
+Henry Ford was an antisemite who inspired Hitler

 Henry Ford was one of America's greatest entrepreneurs and innovators, a man who literally changed the world.
-He not only transformed the way people get around by selling cars everyone could afford, but Ford also revolutionized industry by creating the moving assembly line.
+He not only transformed the way people get around by selling cars everyone could afford, but he also revolutionized industry by creating the moving assembly line.
 As Construction Literary Magazine said, "More than anyone of the industrial era, it was Ford that created a clear middle class."

 Ford also hated Jews.
-As even the Henry Ford Museum says, "Ford's anti-Jewish sentiments ran deep."
 He bought a local newspaper in 1918, the Dearborn Independent.
-Two years later, the Independent began publishing Ford's anti-Semitic views.
-He would later publish his Jew-bashing articles together as The International Jew: the World's Foremost Problem, which would go on to sell millions of copies and be translated into a dozen languages.
+Two years later, the Independent began publishing Ford's antisemitic views, most notably his Jew-bashing series "The International Jew: The World's Foremost Problem," which reached millions and was translated into over a dozen languages.

-Adolf Hitler referred to Ford in Mein Kampf as the only man in America uncorrupted by Jews, saying, "Only a single great man, Ford, to their fury, still maintains full independence."
-According to the former editor of the Dearborn Historian, Hitler gave an interview to a Detroit News reporter in 1931.
-The reporter asked Hitler about the large portrait of Ford the soon-to-be dictator had in his office, "I regard Henry Ford as my inspiration," was the reply.
-That probably explains why, as The Nation reported, Ford kept doing business in Germany during the war.
+In "Mein Kampf," Adolf Hitler referred to Ford as the only man in America uncorrupted by Jews.
+"Only a single great man, Ford, to their fury, still maintains full independence," he wrote, per "The Great White Hoax."
+According to the former editor of the Dearborn Historian, in 1931, Hitler gave an interview to a Detroit News reporter, who asked him about the large portrait of Ford the soon-to-be dictator had in his office.
+"I regard Henry Ford as my inspiration," Hitler replied (per Deadline Detroit).
+That probably explains why Ford kept doing business in Germany during WWII.

-John Lennon beat women
+John Lennon physically abused women

 Roald Dahl was a racist jerk

 The creator of Willy Wonka was such a wanker that his wife, according to the BBC, called him "Roald the Rotten."
-Aside from just being a jerk, he cheated on her constantly, with her best friend, even while she was recovering from a stroke.
-The Harvard Review of Latin America records Dahl's response to his editor instructing him to revise the illustrations for The BFG to avoid stereotypes and caricatures as: "the negro lips thing is taken care of."
-The famous Oompa-Loompas were similarly edited in a new edition of Charlie and the Chocolate Factory.
+Aside from just being a jerk, he cheated on her constantly with her best friend, even while she was recovering from a stroke.
+The Harvard Review of Latin America records Dahl's response to his editor instructing him to revise the illustrations for "The BFG" to avoid stereotypes and caricatures as: "the negro lips thing is taken care of."
+The famous Oompa-Loompas were similarly edited in a new edition of "Charlie and the Chocolate Factory."
 "It didn't occur to me that my depiction of the Oompa-Loompas was racist," said Dahl, "but it did occur to the NAACP and others ... which is why I revised the book."
-Weirdly, according to Dahl's widow, the character of Charlie was originally supposed to be a dark-skinned boy, not white.
+Weirdly, according to Dahl's widow, the character of Charlie was originally supposed to be Black, not white.

 Coco Chanel was a Nazi spy